lord-dubious/understand.me/docs/development_guide/part4_host_path_initiating_session.md

 *   **Mermaid Diagram ID:** Q (Main AI Analysis Review screen), R (Detailed view/feedback for insights, possibly a `<Modal>` - Component 10.7 - or separate screen).

 *   **Purpose:** (Remains the same)
-    *   AI insights from Google GenAI, potentially orchestrated by Nodely, including analysis of files from Supabase (which might have been pre-processed by PicaOS).
+    *   AI insights from Google GenAI, potentially orchestrated by Nodely, including analysis of files from Supabase (which might have been pre-processed by AI Orchestration Layer).

 *   **Key UI Elements (using React Native components):**
     *   **Main Container (`<ScrollView>`):**